smolquants/y2k-audit-2022/audit/oracle-manipulation.md

 ![StableSwap depeg chart](../assets/stableswap-depeg.png)

-shows the pool breaks below the Y2K strike price roughly when MIM makes up ~96.5% of the pool balances.
+roughly shows the pool breaks below the Y2K strike price when MIM makes up ~96.5% of the pool balances.

-Note that the analysis around Curve pool manipulation takes a conservative approach and assumes the worst-case scenario of the Chainlink oracle relaying price directly from the Curve pool (but no flashloan attacks), as Chainlink docs can be opaque w.r.t.
-MIM.

 ### Cost of Attack